alcideschaux/Penis-RiskGroups/README.md

 The aim of this study is to evaluate the accuracy of previously published risk groups systems for predicting inguinal nodal metastases in patients with penile carcinoma.
 Cases of invasive penile squamous cell carcinomas were stratified using the following systems: Solsona _et al_ ([J Urol 2001;165:1506](http://www.ncbi.nlm.nih.gov/pubmed/11342906)), Hungerhuber _et al_ ([Urology 2006;68:621](http://www.ncbi.nlm.nih.gov/pubmed/16979733)), and the proposed by the European Association of Urology ([Eur Urol 2004;46:1](http://www.ncbi.nlm.nih.gov/pubmed/15183542)), with low, intermediate, and high risk categories in each one of them.
 Metastatic rates and cancer-specific survival rates in our dataset were compared with previously reported results.
 Receiver-operator characteristic (ROC) analysis was carried out to compare accuracy in predicting final nodal status.
 We found that these risk groups systems may be useful for patients with low-grade superficial tumors and less accurate for evaluating patients with high-grade locally-advanced penile carcinomas.
 The results of this study may be useful for therapeutic planning of patients with penile squamous cell carcinomas.

 ### Description of the repository
 This repository contains the full statistical analysis of the dataset that was used for the article _"Risk Groups Systems for Penile Cancer Management: A Study of 203 Patients with Invasive Squamous Cell Carcinoma"_.
-The article is currently under consideration of publication.
+The article has been accepted for publication in [Urology](http://www.goldjournal.net).
 This repository also contains the following files:

-* The final PDF version of the [article](https://github.com/alcideschaux/Penis-RiskGroups/blob/master/Article/Penis_RiskGroups.pdf), as submitted for consideration of publication
+* The final (approved) PDF version of the [article](https://github.com/alcideschaux/Penis-RiskGroups/blob/master/Article/Penis_RiskGroups.pdf), as submitted for publication
 * The [BibTeX](https://github.com/alcideschaux/Penis-RiskGroups/blob/master/Article/References.bib) file containing all the references cited in the article
 * The [R script](https://github.com/alcideschaux/Penis-RiskGroups/blob/master/Article/RiskGroups.R) that was used for analyzing the dataset and write the article, as well as the R scripts containing the [functions](https://github.com/alcideschaux/Penis-RiskGroups/tree/master/RFUN) written for plotting figures and tables
 * The [R Markdown](https://github.com/alcideschaux/Penis-RiskGroups/blob/master/README.Rmd) file used for this report